LOGISTICS

 ◇ Sharing Circles: Most of the time, all the participants will share, and you will not–except for especially designated times when everyone shares.

-◇ Body pieces: You participate in all of them, and for time sake please hold back with your feedback, unless something is burning, since not everyone can give feedback to everyone.
+◇ Body pieces (if applicable): You participate in all of them, and for time sake please hold back with your feedback, unless something is burning, since not everyone can give feedback to everyone.

 ◇ Other Expectations: You are expected to be on time, to be at all meditations and be a model of full participation and present and loving dedication to the processes.
 You are also expected to be available for the participants if they need extra support, or if they need to clear charges with each other.
 You can then facilitate a clearing between them, using the NVC model.